martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ## Protection against Congestion Collapse

-With regard to the potential of causing congestion collapse, CUBIC behaves like AIMD TCP since CUBIC modifies only the window adjustment algorithm of AIMD TCP.
-Thus, it does not modify the ACK clocking and Timeout behaviors of AIMD TCP.
+With regard to the potential of causing congestion collapse, CUBIC behaves like AIMD TCP, since CUBIC modifies only the window adjustment algorithm of AIMD TCP.
+Thus, it does not modify the ACK clocking and timeout behaviors of AIMD TCP.

 ## Fairness within the Alternative Congestion Control Algorithm

-CUBIC ensures convergence of competing CUBIC flows with the same *RTT* in the same bottleneck links to an equal throughput.
-When competing flows have different *RTT* values, their throughput ratio is linearly proportional to the inverse of their *RTT* ratios.
-This is true independent of the level of statistical multiplexing in the link.
+CUBIC ensures convergence of competing CUBIC flows with the same RTT in the same bottleneck links to an equal throughput.
+When competing flows have different RTT values, their throughput ratio is linearly proportional to the inverse of their RTT ratios.
+This is true independently of the level of statistical multiplexing on the link.

 ## Performance with Misbehaving Nodes and Outside Attackers

-This is not considered in the current CUBIC.
+This is not considered in the current CUBIC design.

 ## Behavior for Application-Limited Flows

-CUBIC does not raise its congestion window size if the flow is currently limited by the application instead of the congestion window.
+CUBIC does not increase its congestion window size if a flow is currently limited by the application instead of the congestion window.
-In case of long periods when *cwnd* has not been updated due to the application rate limit, such as idle periods, t in {{eq1}} MUST NOT include these periods; otherwise, W<sub>cubic</sub>(*t*) might be very high after restarting from these periods.
+In case of long periods during which *cwnd* has not been updated due to such an application limit, such as idle periods, *t* in {{eq1}}
+MUST NOT include these periods; otherwise, W<sub>cubic</sub>(*t*) might be very high after restarting from these periods.

 ## Responses to Sudden or Transient Events